 I think of these notes as Mom’s posthumous road signs which have several times saved me from potholes, deer, and boulders on the road of cooking.
 Sometimes, some of her “road signs” even lead to cool shortcuts which yield results that are close or identical to those achieved through a more laborious means.

 A peanut sauce recipe in an old coconut milk-stained cookbook supplemented with my mom’s handwritten notes is a case in point.
 If you’ve ever felt overwhelmed by the number of herbs and spices called for by several recipes for authentic Thai peanut sauce, here’s my mom’s recipe to the rescue.

-All the herbs and spices are found in commercial red curry paste.
+All the herbs and spices are found in commercial Thai red curry paste.
 No need to hunt down all 20 of them.
-Interestingly, Mom opted for salt instead of the more traditional fish sauce; granulated sugar and vinegar are also used as handy replacements for the traditional palm sugar and tamarind pulp respectively — all with no lethal effects.
+Interestingly, Mom opted granulated sugar and vinegar as handy replacements for the traditional palm sugar and tamarind pulp respectively — all with no lethal effects.
 Our family has enjoyed the sauce made this way for years.

 - 2 ounces (approximately ¼ cup) of Thai red (mom’s preference and mine too) or Massaman curry paste (milder but flavorful)

 - ¾ cup unsweetened (natural) creamy peanut butter (Do not use regular peanut butter or anything with added emulsifiers.
 It must be the type of natural peanut butter that comes with natural peanut oil on top and no sugar added.
 I often use Smucker's.)